How to check your car insurance claim history

 This is why you must be totally honest when you take out a policy, as any information you supply can be verified by your insurer.
 If you’re dishonest, your application may be rejected or, if you’ve already taken out a policy, you could find it becomes invalid.

 It’s also useful to know how your claim history affects the cost of your car insurance.
 A driver with a track record of claiming will face much higher premiums than those with a clean slate.
-With that information, you can know what to expect when looking for a car insurance quote and consider other ways to bring your premium down, such as choosing a less powerful vehicle.
+With that information, you can know what to expect when looking for a quote and consider other ways to bring your car insurance premium down, such as choosing a less powerful vehicle.

 A car’s history goes beyond just your time as the owner.
 When buying a used vehicle, you’ll want to know whether it has been involved in any incidents previously, as these could impact its safety and performance.
 Where scrapes and dents are obvious, internal damage is tough to spot – even some written-off vehicles are rehashed and sold on.